SayakaT-tky/Getting_and_Cleaning_Data_CourseProject_drafting/Codebook.md

 * `Std`: The stantdard deviation of each measurement set

 #### 2. Frequency domain signals
 Frequency domain signals were calculated with Fast Fourier Transform (FFT) being applied to some of the time domain signal measurements.
 These are indicated in its variable name with prefix 'FrequencyDomain'.
-The abbreviations used in each variables are same as those used for time domain signals.
+The abbreviations used in each variables for its discription are same as those used for time domain signals.